micmejia/bible-dump/NKJV/Luke/Luke 21.md

 Heaven and earth will pass away, but My words will by no means pass away. ## The Importance of Watching

 ###### 34
-"But take heed to yourselves, lest your hearts be weighed down with [^h]carousing, drunkenness, and cares of this life, and that Day come on you unexpectedly.
+"But take heed to yourselves, lest your hearts be weighed down with carousing, drunkenness, and cares of this life, and that Day come on you unexpectedly.

 ###### 35
 For it will come as a snare on all those who dwell on the face of the whole earth.

 ###### 36
-Watch therefore, and pray always that you may [^i]be counted worthy to escape all these things that will come to pass, and to stand before the Son of Man."
+Watch therefore, and pray always that you may be counted worthy to escape all these things that will come to pass, and to stand before the Son of Man."

 ###### 37
 And in the daytime He was teaching in the temple, but at night He went out and stayed on the mountain called Olivet.